finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > CaseStatementDesign putCaseStatementDesignSqlToDesign(body)

-[EXPERIMENTAL] PutCaseStatementDesignSqlToDesign: Converts SQL to a case statement design object
+[EXPERIMENTAL] PutCaseStatementDesignSqlToDesign: Convert SQL to a case statement design object

 Converts a SQL query to a CaseStatementDesign object  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.